daostack/arc/docs/roadmap.md

 * UI shows positive-balance addresses and their balance (*)
 * Anyone can send a transaction through the UI

-(*) this is actually also a requirement on the contract, because it needs an extra datastructure.
-I.e. having this feature costs money.

 ### 2. Mine tokens on the go